cecton/blog/content/posts/rust-and-arduino-part3.md

             let mut i = 1;
             while let Some(chunk) = chunks.next() {
                 // copy_from_slice requires that the source slice and the destination slice are
-                // exactly the same otherwise it will panic data[i..(i+4)].copy_from_slice(&chunk);
+                // exactly of the same size otherwise it will panic data[i..(i+4)].copy_from_slice(&chunk);
                 i += 4;
             }